cornell-c2s2/ece5745_sec7/docs/index.md

-First, we should clone the Caravel User Project repository within our section repository, as well as install a few wrapper designs, such as Caravel and the Management Core Wrapper
+First, we should clone the Caravel User Project repository within our section repository, as well as install a few wrapper designs, such as Caravel and the Management Core Wrapper (Note: the `make` command may take a few minutes)

     % cd $TOPDIR
     % git clone git@github.com:efabless/caravel_user_project.git openlane